KnapsackPro/knapsack/README.md

     # Step for Cucumber
     KNAPSACK_GENERATE_REPORT=true bundle exec cucumber features

+    # Step for Minitest
+    KNAPSACK_GENERATE_REPORT=true bundle exec rake test

-After tests pass your should copy knapsack json report which is rendered at the end of rspec/cucumber results.
-Save it into your repository as `knapsack_rspec_report.json` or `knapsack_cucumber_report.json` file and commit.
+After tests pass your should copy knapsack json report which is rendered at the end of rspec/cucumber/minitest results.
+Save it into your repository as `knapsack_rspec_report.json`, `knapsack_cucumber_report.json` or `knapsack_minitest_report.json` file and commit.

 #### Step 2